varunasthana92/Astar_ENPM661_Project3/Phase_4/turtlebot_path_planner_astar/README.md

 In the last command above, parameter c is for robot clearance, (x,y,t) are for initial pose as coordinates and theta with origin at the center of the map and theta is measured anti-clockwise from positive x-axis.
 All parameters are to be in METERS except for 't' to be in degrees.

 __Note: No control law has been implemented to check that the same trajectory is followed in simulation.
-Hence It is recommended to use near by start and goal points and also to avoid any start point which would require a turn of 180 degrees initially to reach the goal.
-Also because of same reason, it is recommended to use the clearance of 0.2 or more.__
+Hence It is recommended to use near by start and goal points and also avoid any start point which would require a turn of 180 degrees (initially) to reach the goal.
+Also because of the same reason, it is recommended to use a clearance of 0.2 or more.__

 ### User Inputs after launching of ros nodes
 All inputs are to be given in METERS